Computation of the taut, the veering and the Teichm\"uller polynomials: Introduction

-When a veering triangulation $\mathcal{V}$ of $M$ carries a fibration over the circle, we can associate to it a fibred face $\face{F}$ of the Thurston norm ball in $H_2(M, \partial M;\rr)$ \cite[Proposition 2.7]{MinskyTaylor}.
+When a veering triangulation $\mathcal{V}$ of $M$ carries a fibration over the circle, we can associate to it a fibred face $\face{F}$ of the Thurston norm ball in $H_2(M, \partial M;\rr)$ \cite[Proposition~2.7]{MinskyTaylor}.
 Face $\face{F}$ is \emph{fully-punctured}.
 By \cite[Theorem 7.1]{LMT} the taut polynomial $\Theta_{\mathcal{V}}$ of $\mathcal{V}$ is equal to the Teichm\"uller polynomial~$\Theta_{\mathtt{F}}$ of $\face{F}$.
-Thus \texttt{TautPolynomial} also gives an algorithm to compute the Teichm\"uller polynomials of fully-punctured fibred faces.
+Thus \texttt{TautPolynomial} is an algorithm to compute the Teichm\"uller polynomial of a fully-punctured fibred face.
 As observed in \cite[Subsection~7.2]{LMT} this can be generalised to all fibred faces via puncturing.
 We present the details of this in algorithm \texttt{Teichm\"ullerPolynomial} and prove \begin{intro_prop:teich_algorithm} Let $\psi:S \rightarrow S$ be a pseudo-Anosov homeomorphism.
-Denote by $M$ its mapping torus.
-Let $\face{F}$ be the fibred face of the Thurston norm ball in $H_2(M, \partial M;\rr)$ such that $\lbrack S \rbrack \in \rr_+ \cdot \face{F}$.
+Denote by $N$ its mapping torus.
+Let $\face{F}$ be the fibred face of the Thurston norm ball in $H_2(N, \partial N;\rr)$ such that $\lbrack S \rbrack \in \rr_+ \cdot \face{F}$.
 Then the output of \emph{\texttt{Teichm\"ullerPolynomial}}$(\psi)$ is equal to the Teichm\"uller polynomial $\Theta_{\emph{\texttt{F}}}$ of~$\face{F}$. \end{intro_prop:teich_algorithm}

 Different algorithms to compute the Teichm\"uller polynomial in some special cases have been previously developed.
 In \cite{LanVal} Lanneau and Valdez present an algorithm to compute the Teichm\"uller polynomial of punctured disk bundles.
 The authors of \cite{BWKJ} compute the Teichm\"uller polynomial of \emph{odd-block surface} bundles.
 In~\cite{BilletLechti} Billet and Lechti cover the case of alternating-sign Coxeter links.